-Brisbane-based e-commerce provider Neto has just announced a new partnership with Australia Post to integrate the fulfilment side of online retail into their platform.
+Brisbane-based e-commerce provider Neto announced a new partnership in early 2016 with Australia Post to integrate the fulfilment side of online retail into their platform.

 The move allows customers to pick, pack and print Australia Post shipping labels for local and international orders and get real time shipping quotes in the Neto backend.